 Quick Service Restaurants, or QSRs, are everywhere these days.
 From grabbing a burger on the way to work to late-night tacos, QSRs make eating fast, easy, and enjoyable.
 Unlike casual or fine dining, the focus is on speed, convenience, and consistency.

-But what’s driving their growth and why are more people prefer QSRs over other dining options?
+But what’s driving their growth, and why are more people preferring QSRs over other dining options?
 Let’s dive in.

 What Are QSRs (Quick Service Restaurants)?